gartanium/roygbiv/README.md

 ### 6. Background Color
 The user can select a background color for the brain surface.
 This is simply done by selecting the color box and choosing a color.

 ## Background features
 1. Uploading a csv file containing gene expression data.
-There is a little bit of data preparation that occurs when the user enters in a csv file for region expression data.
+There is data preparation that occurs when the user enters in a csv file for region expression data.
 The way it loads in data is based off the file formats I was given from the team of medical researchers we are working with.
 An example of an acceptable csv file format is found in the roygbiv/data/web/data/ExampleData.csv file.

 **********************************
 # Development notes